sn3d/toolbx/README.md

 To address these problems, I've created Toolbx.

-Toolbx is installed on developer's machine, it's syncing with Git [command repository](https://github.com/sn3d/toolbx-demo) where are defined all commands and subcommands hierarchically with metadata like description text etc. Toolbx isn't just command definition.
+Toolbx is installed on developer's machine, it's syncing with Git [command repository](https://github.com/sn3d/toolbx-demo) where are defined all command groups and subcommands hierarchically with metadata like description text etc. Toolbx isn't just command definition.
 Toolbx also do installation of subcommands as separated binaries.
 Thanks to this separation, each subcommand might have own repository, versioning, lifecycle.
 If new version of subcommand is released,